SanketLV/Uber/Backend/README.md

 ### Description

-Retrieves the fare for a ride based on pickup and dropoff locations.
+Retrieves the fare for a ride based on pickup location and drop-off location.
 Requires authentication.

 ### Required Data

-- `pickup` (string, required): Must be at least 3 characters long.
+- `pickupLocation` (string, required): Must be at least 3 characters long.
-- `dropoff` (string, required): Must be at least 3 characters long.
+- `dropOffLocation` (string, required): Must be at least 3 characters long.

 ### Response Example